GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 ---

-### 3. Install Anthos on bare metal with ansible
+### 3. Install Anthos on Bare Metal with ansible

-This phase involves the creation of the docker image for installation, generating the ansible inventory configuration settings and running the ansible scripts that installs Anthos on bare metal into the GCE VMs.
+This phase involves the creation of the docker image for installation, generating the ansible inventory configuration settings and running the ansible scripts that installs Anthos on Bare Metal into the GCE VMs.

 #### 3.1) Create a docker image that will be used
 You can find more information about the steps involved in creating the image